josh-sanders/home-assistant-omnik-trannergy-pv-inverter/README.md

   * *incometoday*: Sensor with the total income for today value (portal).
   * *incometotal*: Sensor with the total income value (portal).

+> Note: Not all values could be retrieved from either the inverter or portal.
+In the case no value could be retrieved the value is unknown, for numbers 0 is returned.

 You can create composite sensors, where the subsensors will be shown as attributes of the main sensor, for example:
 ```
     sensors: